France to ban electronic cigarettes in public

 In a country where the pungent waft of Gaulloises and Gitanes once seemed an unassailable part of cafe culture, smokers have long been banished to outdoor terrace seats.

-The near-odorless electronic alternative - battery-driven devices that allow users inhale odorless nicotine-laced vapor rather than smoke - are gaining ground in no-go zones such as bars, cafes, trains, waiting rooms and offices.
+The near-odourless electronic alternative - battery-driven devices that allow users inhale odourless nicotine-laced vapour rather than smoke - are gaining ground in no-go zones such as bars, cafes, trains, waiting rooms and offices.

 Health officials in many countries say the impact of electronic cigarettes on health needs further study.